Andy-Shao/Gear/README.md

 &lt;/dependency&gt;<br>
 ###############################################################################

+**What the newest plugins for v2.1**

+*Add the new operation of int[], byte[], short[], long[], char[]*<br>
+you can do the bit operation for them.

+*AutoIcreatArray is the subclass of Collection' now*<br>

 **What the newest plugins for v2.0**

+*rewrite & adjust the old project structure*<br>
+ArrayTools move to ArrayOperation
+ByteBufferTools move to ByteBufferOperaion
+StringTools move to StringOperation
+Chang the Convert' package
+...

 *Add the classic data structure*<br>
-You could use the graph or others more difficult data structure, now.
+You can use the graph or others more difficult data structure, now.

-*Add the classic aritmatic*
+*Add the classic aritmetic*<br>
+Graph arithmetic & Bit tree arithmetic
+Never add the compress & security arithmetic

 **What the newest plugins for v1.0**